 By definition, the No Action alternative lacks physical interaction with the environment.
 Accordingly, the No Action alternative would cause no direct impacts to any of the elements of the environment listed above.
 Under the No Action alternative, there would be no project.
 Accordingly, there would be no direct impacts to the ecological services and public use, since no actions would be taken to restore, rehabilitate, replace, and/or acquire the equivalent of injured natural resources or the supporting habitats and services they provide.
 Likewise, project area water, geological/soil, and land cover would not be affected, because no restoration would occur.
 Terrestrial and aquatic habitats would not be affected, and the trajectory of any ecologically degraded areas would remain unchanged.
 There would be no effect on cultural and historic resources.
 Project area fish, wildlife, and threatened and endangered species would not be affected.
-Project area vegetation, habitats, fish, and wildlife would not be affected.
 Finally, potential recreational and ecological benefits to nearby Environmental Justice communities would not be realized.